Connecting to Cisco IOS Devices with IPsec¶

 Testing the connection¶

-To test the connection, from pfSense, do the following:
+To test the connection, from the pfSense router, do the following:

 The initial negotiation may make all three of the first pings timeout, so try it a second time as well.
 If configured as depicted above, once the tunnel connects, the following will be seen:

 If the connection doesn’t come up, there is a mismatch somewhere in the configuration.
-Depending on specifics, more useful information may be obtained from pfSense or the Cisco.
+Depending on specifics, more useful information may be obtained from pfSense router or the Cisco router.
 Checking logs on both ends is recommended.
-For pfSense, browse to Status > System Logs on the IPsec tab.
+For pfSense software, browse to Status > System Logs on the IPsec tab.
 For Cisco, run debug crypto isakmp and term mon (if not connected via serial console) to make the debug messages appear in a session.
 The output can be verbose, but will usually tell specifically what was mismatched.

 “No NAT” List on Cisco IOS¶